Competition and Diversity in Generative AI: Competition across Tools

 \paragraph*{Analyzing market share.}

 Our primary focus in this section will be on \textit{market share at equilibrium}.
 How many players choose to use each GAIT?
+A theme in both our theoretical results here as well as our experiments in \Cref{sec:pairwise,sec:continuous-exp} is that suboptimal tools can succeed in competitive markets by capturing particular niches within the market.
+Faced with heterogeneous demand, producers strategically exploit heterogeneity across GAITs, increasing diversity in overall production.

-We will restrict our attention to pure partially symmetric equilibria, in which all players who choose $\pin{j}$ also choose the same distribution $\bpn{j}$.
+In our theoretical analysis, we will restrict our attention to pure partially symmetric equilibria, in which all players who choose $\pin{j}$ also choose the same distribution $\bpn{j}$.
 Given a set of GAITs $\Pi$ and values $\bd$, a pure partially symmetric equilibrium can be specified by $\{m_j\}_{j=1}^J$, the number of players who use GAIT $j$, and $\{\bpn{j}\}_{j=1}^J$, their respective strategies.
 Let $\mc E(n, \Pi, \bd)$ be set of all such pure partially symmetric equilibria.
-With this, we can define market share. \begin{definition} Given an instance $(n, \Pi, \bd)$, the market share of GAIT $j$ is
+With this, we can define market share. \begin{definition} Given an instance $(n, \Pi, \bd)$, the market share of GAIT $j$ is \ifthenelse{\boolean{smallEqs}}{

-\end{definition}
+}{ } \end{definition}

 In other words, $\mc M_j$ is the set of possible market shares for tool $j$.
 Define $\maxm_j(n, \Pi, \bd) \triangleq \max \mc M_j(n, \Pi, \bd)$ and $\minm_j(n, \Pi, \bd) \triangleq \min \mc M_j(n, \Pi, \bd)$ to be the maximal and minimal (respectively) market shares that tool $j$ can have at any equilibrium in $\mc E$.